gradle/gradle/design-docs/publishing-and-sharing-plugins.md

 This milestone enables plugin authors to start making their plugins (relatively as is) usable via `plugins {}`, and allows users to start using `plugins {}` (with some limitations)

-## ~~Story: Can use plugins {} in build script to use core plugin~~

-This story makes it possible for the user to use the new application mechanism to apply core plugins.
-At this point, there's no real advantage to the user or us in this, other than fleshing out the mechanics

-1. Add an internal service that advertises the core plugins of Gradle runtime (at this stage, all plugins shipped with the distribution)
-1. Change the implementation/use of `PluginSpecDsl` to make the specified plugins available
-1. After the execution of the plugins {} block, but before the “body” of the script, iterate through the specified plugins
-1. For each plugin specified, resolve the specification against the plugin resolvers - only the core plugin resolver at this stage
-1. If the plugin spec can't be satisfied (i.e. has a version constraint, or is not the _name_ of a core plugin), the build should fail indicating that the plugin spec could not be satisfied by the available resolvers (future stories will address providing more information to users, e.g. a list of available core plugins)

-At this stage, applying a core plugin with this mechanism effectively has the same semantics as having `apply plugin: "«name»"` as the first line of the build script.

-Note: plugins from buildSrc are not core plugins.

-### Test cases

-- ~~`plugins { id "java" }` applies the java plugin to the project when used in a _build_ script (equally for any core plugin)~~
-- ~~`plugins { id "java" version "«anything»" }` produces error stating that core plugins cannot have version constraints~~
-- ~~`plugins { id "java"; id "java" }` produces error stating that the same plugin was specified twice~~
-- ~~`plugins { id "org.gradle.java" }` is equivalent to `plugins { id "java" }`~~
-- ~~plugins already on the classpath (buildscript, buildSrc) are not considered core, and cannot be applied using `plugins {}`~~
-- ~~`plugins { id "«non core plugin»" }` produces suitable 'not found' type error message~~
-- ~~Using project.apply() to apply a plugin that was already applied using the plugins {} mechanism works (i.e. has no effect)~~

 ## ~~Story: User uses non-declarative plugin from `plugins.gradle.org` of static version with dependency on core plugin~~

 The plugin portal resolver returns a payload indicating that this plugin is non-declarative and should be loaded as such.